FRRouting/frr/doc/user/nhrpd.rst

 protocols that use multicast (such as OSPF) to be supported in the DMVPN network.

-This support requires an NFLOG redirection rule to work:
+This support requires an iptables NFLOG rule to allow nhrpd to intercept multicast packets.
+A second iptables rule is also usually used to drop the original multicast packet.

  .. code-block:: shell

-   iptables -I OUTPUT -d 224.0.0.0/24 -o gre1 -j NFLOG --nflog-group 2
+   iptables -A OUTPUT -d 224.0.0.0/24 -o gre1 -j NFLOG --nflog-group 2 iptables -A OUTPUT -d 224.0.0.0/24 -o gre1 -j DROP

 .. index::  nhrp multicast-nflog-group (1-65535)
 .. clicmd:: nhrp multicast-nflog-group (1-65535)